Nature Rx - Supporting Overall Wellness

 • Use short steps that stay under your center of gravity

 This form may feel strange at first, but with focused adjustment, your body will respond quickly.
 Intentional focus gently improves joint mobility and allows you to strengthen joints and muscles without strain.
-Soon your gait will feel lighter and steadier.
+Soon, your gait will feel lighter and steadier.

-As we walk outdoors and specifically in wooded areas, we experienced added benefits to oour exercise.
+As we walk outdoors and specifically in wooded areas, we experience added benefits to our exercise.
 Trees release beneficial organic compounds called phytoncides, their essential oils.
 Breathing in these compounds helps our bodies lower stress hormones, reduce inflammation and glucose levels, and even aid sleep while improving skin condition.
 An intentional walk through the woods truly is a full-body healing practice and a walk is completely adaptable to your schedule.

 Here are a few important tips before you begin: